yanxu2021/ApartmentUs1/Challenge 2 - Set Up.md

 export default Home
 ```

-The other two are mostly the same.
+The other six are mostly the same.

 - In order to have multiple pages we need to add the React Router.